Eagle Lake in Acadia

 If inclined, you may walk or ride your bike completely around Eagle Lake on a 6.1 mile section of a Carriage Road which can be accessed from either parking area.
 You may also explore the lake from your own kayak or canoe.
 Kayak & Canoe Rentals as well as bike rentals are available at various locations on the island if needed.
 (Refer to the Activities or Shops links at the top of this page.)
 The free Island Explorer Shuttle Bus provides a seasonal pickup and drop-off point for those wanting to leave the driving to someone else.
 This is a good option for many visitors.
 Contact the service directly with specific questions about their schedules and about what you may take with you.

 From the parking area closest to the lake, you will notice a couple of short walking paths to the right that take you further out on a small point of land with some excellent views.
-This whole area has a variety of places to explore.
+This whole area has a variety of places to explore and get some great photographs of.
 The main connecting arteries are the Carriage Roads.
-You will see one going right by the north side of the lake while the one on the western side crosses under an arched stone bridge where there is access to the other parking area on the north side of Route 233.
+You will see one going right by the north side of the lake, between Route 233 and the lake.
+The Carriage Road on the western side extends to the North right under an arched stone bridge where there is access to the other parking area on the north side of Route 233.

 Wildlife Division: (207) 434-5927

 - During late 1800's, a cog railway went from Eagle Lake to Cadillac Mountain Summit and back!

 - Eagle Lake Boat Landing GPS: Latitude 44.376513; Longitude -68.250634

 - Park Headquarters GPS: Latitude 44.374423; Longitude -68.260078

 - Visitor Center GPS Coordinates: Latitude 44.409286; Longitude -68.247501